-I’ve been reworking recipes to make them more local this month, which got me thinking about ways to improve recipes in general.
+I’ve been reworking recipes to make them more local this month, which got me thinking about ways of improving recipes in general.
 Get tips below and try the tasty example: Butterbean Hummus.
 When you cook the fresh beans of summer for succotash, cook extra to make hummus.

 If you pay attention, every time you do something you have a chance to do it better next time.
 I learned this at IBM, where we software developers dreaded the “postmortem” meeting after every project.
 We’d look at what went right, what went wrong, and how to do better next time.
 In the good versions of these meetings, we emphasized what went right, took steps to improve the process the next time, and avoided having anyone flee the room in tears.